Revolve Finance Accountholder Agreement

 5. Mobile Check Load Services

 Funds deposited by check through mobile check load services provided by unaffiliated third parties are subject to the terms and conditions provided to you by the third party for the use of their services including, as applicable, the time we receive a credit to your Account from the third party service provider.
 We will credit your Account for such deposits at the time we receive a credit to your Account from the third party service provider.
+We are not liable for any delay in the processing of credits from the third party.

 Section IX - Debit Card Rights, Privileges and Limitations